mdn/browsercompat/docs/draft/issues.rst

   an inline note.
 * `Web/CSS/break-inside`_ - Will need to add a skeleton compatibility table.
 * `Web/CSS/@document`_ - Specification paragraph rather than normal table.
-* `Web/CSS/clip`_ - Long inline notes should be converted to footnotes.
+* `Web/CSS/clip`_ - Long inline notes should be converted to notes.
 * `Web/CSS/:invalid`_ - Links in feature names to other MDN docs
 * `Web/CSS/outline-color`_ - Instead of version, long note about support.
-  Convert to two versions, footnote.
+  Convert to two versions and a footnote.
 * `Web/CSS/radial-gradient`_ - Evolving standard, used version notes instead of marking feature as experimental or deprecated.
 * `Web/CSS/ratio`_ - Strange Chrome version